amcginlay/ops-manager-automation/ops-manager-gcp/README.md

 watch dig ${PCF_OPSMAN_FQDN}
 ```

-With DNS resolution in place we should probe the FQDN for some activity.
+With DNS resolution successful we should probe the FQDN make sure we get a response.

 ```bash
 curl ${PCF_OPSMAN_FQDN}